google/jaxopt/docs/index.rst

 JAXopt Documentation
 ====================

-Hardware accelerated (GPU/TPU), batchable and differentiable optimizers in JAX.
+Hardware accelerated, batchable and differentiable optimizers in JAX.

+- **Hardware accelerated:** our implementations run on GPU and TPU, in addition to CPU.
+- **Batchable:** multiple instances of the same optimization problem can be automatically vectorized using JAX's vmap.
+- **Differentiable:** optimization problem solutions can be differentiated with respect to their inputs either implicitly or via autodiff of unrolled algorithm iterations.

 Installation
 ------------